 Other than the corrupting of the thirteenth Lord Commander, the "Night's King," further attacks by the Others never came, however.
 Instead, the most frequent attacks came from the wildlings, sometimes led by their kings, and their constant attempts at raiding in the North.
 Little by little, the Night's Watch began to forget that its main mission was not the fight against the wildlings, but against the Others.
 As the years came and went, the purpose of the Watch became less and less obvious, and its manpower decreased more and more, with most of Westeros neglecting the Wall.
 Only the North, particularly the Starks, have the memory of the old days, but even they believe the Others are no more than vague figures in stories told to frighten children.

 The Night's Watch consists of three orders: Rangers, Builders, and Stewards.
 All of them are subject to the Lord Commander and each of the three orders is led by its own officer, called First Ranger, First Builder, and First Steward, respectively.
 These officers are appointed by the Lord Commander.

 - Rangers: Although all brothers of the Watch stand watch on the Wall, the rangers are the main fighting force, adept at surviving in the wilderness and tasked with scouting and patrolling the Haunted Forest beyond the Wall.
-They are actively defending the Wall and riding out to face the Watch's enemies, including the lawless wildlings as well as the mysterious, inhuman Others.
+They actively defend the Wall and ride out to face the Watch's enemies, including the lawless wildlings as well as the mysterious, inhuman Others.
 One blast of a sentry's horn represents returning brothers, while two blasts are used for wildlings and three blasts for Others.

 - Builders: The builders are responsible for maintaining the Wall, the castles, and the equipment.
 They provide masons, carpenters, miners, and woodsmen.